Incei/docs/part-5/requalification.md

 The qualification framework enables an automated validation of various scenarios (use-cases) supported by the OSP platform.
 This technical framework is used, for example, to release, in full confidence, a new version of the OSP Suite by verifying automatically that an ever-growing list of scenarios is performing as expected.

-A qualification scenario can be performed after an evaluation of a PBPK model has been done.
+A qualification scenario can be performed after an evaluation of the involved PBPK models has been done.
 A PBPK model evaluation only contains the healthy adult model development, and is divided into the following steps:

 - PBPK model **development and verification** with observed data
 - Model evaluation plan generation (evaluation plan = qualification plan for 1 model)